Fantozzi in paradiso: Plot

 Pina stages a fake quarrel with Fantozzi, to kick him out of their makeshift home within a garage, and the paid-for love escape to Cortina d'Ampezzo can start.
 Initially Fantozzi is so overwhelmed that he cannot perform in bed.
 The hotel barman however offers him a strange concoction of powerful aphrodisiacs and spices, leading to a night of over-the-top, mountain-shaking sex that surprises and overcomes all reticence in Miss Silvani, finally in love.
 Having at last regained self-confidence, Fantozzi is about to send his wife Pina an insulting divorce letter, when he finds out by chance that it was only thanks to her care and sacrifice that Miss Silvani had finally capitulated.
 Returning home to her in Rome, Fantozzi gets busy in devoting his last hours to exaggerated acts of penitence and contrition.
-He is in the middle of climbing stairs to a church on his knees with a crown of thorns (Like the one who wore Jesus Christ on the cross) and a comically big boulder on his back, when Pina reaches him with sudden good news: the doctor has figured out the wrong diagnosis, which wasn't for him but for the priest also involved at the cemetery accident and now the leading the same penitence act.
+He is in the middle of climbing stairs to a church on his knees with a crown of thorns (Like the one who wore Jesus Christ on the cross) and a comically big boulder on his back, when Pina reaches him with sudden good news: the doctor has figured out the wrong diagnosis, which was not for him but for the priest also involved at the cemetery accident and now the leading the same penitence act.

 Fantozzi exults euphorically, but does not notice in his enthusiasm an approaching truck, which runs him over and launches him under a road roller which gruesomely kills him.
 The movie ends with him looking down at his funeral, where his corpse is being brought to the cemetery in a very thin coffin, his ex-colleagues telling his wife how "It's always the worst who go away first", and Miss Silvani, being actually sad for his death, moving up and down her hand over an enormously long candle as if she was masturbating it; She then proceeds to say "It's like i can still see him in front of me!".